stevepolitodesign/personal_website/contact.md

 ---
 layout: default
 title: "Contact Steve Polito"
-meta:
-  - content: "Email me at stevepolito@hey.com"
+excerpt: "Email me at stevepolito@hey.com"
 ---

 Want to get in touch?
 Email me at stevepolito@hey.com or fill out the form